Search

 Punctatus Cory Catfish Tank Size

-Corydoras are relatively small fish and only grow to around 2 inches in length.
-As such, a single Cory Catfish can be kept in a smaller tank, such as a 5-gallon nano aquarium, but two or more Cory Catfish should be kept in at least a 10-gallon aquarium.
+Corydora puntatus are relatively small fish and only grow to around 2 inches in length.
+As such, a single Cory Catfish can be kept in a smaller tank, such as a 5-gallon Nano aquarium, but two or more Cory Catfish should be kept in at least a 10-gallon aquarium.

-When keeping larger groups of Cory Catfish, it is best to provide plenty of swimming room by having a 20-gallon or very large aquariums for the fish to roam around.
+When keeping larger groups of punctatus catfish, it is best to provide plenty of swimming room by having a 20-gallon or very large aquariums for the fish to roam around.

 This ensures that all individuals have enough space to thrive and establish territories.
 Additionally, Cory Catfish are schooling species and prefer to be kept in groups of at least five.

-In terms of tank decorations, these animals enjoy having some cover, like caves, driftwood, or plants which they can use to hide from more aggressive species in the aquarium.
+In terms of tank decorations, the Corydoras puntatus enjoy having some cover, like caves, driftwood, or plants which they can use to hide from more aggressive species in the aquarium.

 This is especially important for younger Cory Catfish, who are more vulnerable to predation due to their smaller size.

-Lastly, an aquarium heater should be added to provide the optimal temperature range between 75-80°F.
+Lastly, an aquarium heater should be added to provide the optimal water temp for Cory catfish between 75-80°F.

 Overall, with proper care and maintenance, Cory Catfish can make delightful additions to any aquarium and are relatively easy for most aquarists to keep!